maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

 But the moment you expose a means of communicating with your device, you can be certain that someone **will** _at the very least_ attempt to abuse it.
 It doesn't matter if it's a random guy from Eastern Europe bored out of his mind or a state-sponsored hacker group looking to recruit more zombies into their botnet.

-I reckon that the following fragment of a rap song by [Dual Core](https://dualcoremusic.bandcamp.com) titled [_All The Things_](https://dualcoremusic.bandcamp.com/track/all-the-things) sums up the story and its moral best:
+I reckon that the following fragment of a rap song by [Dual Core](https://dualcoremusic.bandcamp.com) titled [_All The Things_](https://dualcoremusic.bandcamp.com/track/all-the-things) perfectly sums up the story and its:

 > Regardless of the hardware, service, or encoding
 > Connect it to the internet